theendercore/DwarfForged/README.md

 - Enemy Aggro Indicator (Shows which mobs are angry at you)
 - Advancement tracker (Lets you pin advancements to hud to keep track of completion)
 - Animal Breed Cooldown
-- Trail Spawner & Vault stats
+- Trail Spawner Info
+- Vault Info
 - Block Break display (Shows if you can break a block)
 - Mining Zone Indicator (Shows if you are in optimal y level for mining a specific ore)
 - Camera drone?
 - Ear mufflers (Just lets you mute specific sounds) (has voice chat support (so you can accidentally mute astra))
-- Mechanical spine (lets you adjust the hurt cam)
 - Item Search (lets you find any item in containers near you)
 - Armor Stand Editor mod integration? or just a custom editor
 - Quick Unloader (Qucickstac to nearby chests)
 - build guides mod
 - Damage numbers?
-- lava goggles (lets you see under lava if you have fire resistance)
 - tool auto switcher
-- compass
+- compass (pointing north ui kind)

 ## Needs to be Styled: